Is your baby shaking head side to side?

 Anything our babies may do that we don’t understand makes us worry.
 A baby shaking their head out of the blue can look really worrying and strange.
 But is it something to worry about?
 It can be.
 Read about four common reasons why a baby starts shaking head here.

 Also, take a moment to check out the huge number of testimonies and comments by parents sharing their babies’ head-shaking at the bottom of this post.

 So, if a baby starts shaking the head, should we just relax and enjoy this new skill our baby has developed?
 Well, maybe.
 Head shaking is quite common and a variety of this repetitive behavior is a baby hitting his or her head, something you can read about here.

 Some of the more common reason a baby is shaking head are the following:

-1. Learning control – Many babies start doing a head shaking thing as part of learning to get control of their body.
+1. Learning control – Many babies start doing a head-shaking thing as part of learning to get control of their bodies.
 They may be imitating you or may have discovered they get lots of response from you when they try this trick.
 This, of course, is the real sit-back-and-enjoy reason.
 Nothing at all to worry about!

-2. When tired – Some babies also shake their head when they get tired, as self-soothing.
-Some young babies (and older children too) shake their head until they fall asleep!
+2. When tired – Some babies also shake their heads when they get tired, as self-soothing.
+Some young babies (and older children too) shake their heads until they fall asleep!
 Again, nothing to worry about.
 Another quite common way to self-soothe when tired is to hit themselves in the head.

 3. Ear infection – Head shaking may also indicate an ear infection.
 If you think your baby has had a cold, is running a fever, is less active than usual or may have an infection it is worth checking out.
-Babies will sometimes shake their head when the inner ear is blocked, and they are trying to get more comfortable.
+Babies will sometimes shake their heads when the inner ear is blocked, and they are trying to get more comfortable.